Joshua Wong: Imprisonment beginning in 2020

 On 13 April 2021, Wong was sentenced to four months in jail for unauthorised assembly and violating an anti-mask law.

 On 6 May 2021, the Hong Kong District Court sentenced Wong to ten more months in prison for participating in an unauthorised assembly to mark the 2020 anniversary of the Tiananmen Square massacre.
 The judge who sentenced him said that "[T]he sentence should deter people from offending and re-offending in the future."

+On 17 April 2023, Wong was sentenced to further three months in prison after being convicted of disclosing personal details of a police officer who shot live rounds against a protester in Sai Wan Ho.

+The 2023 book Among the Braves by journalists Shibani Mahtani and Timothy McLaughlin states that Wong had requested U.S. political asylum in 2020 but, according to a National Security Council official, his bid was denied despite the risk of Wong being jailed because the State Department under Mike Pompeo had considered national interests in relation to China as having priority.

+On 6 June 2025, Wong was arrested in Stanley Prison and brought to the court the same day.
+According to the charge sheet, he stood accused of conspiring to collude with foreign forces, a crime under the national security law.
+Specifically, the accusation mentioned collusion with Nathan Law and "other persons unknown" between 1 July and 23 November 2020 to request foreign powers to impose sanctions against Hong Kong or China.
+The case was adjourned to 8 August.

 International responses to the 2020 imprisonment

 United States

-US House of Representative Speaker Nancy Pelosi issued a statement saying "China’s brutal sentencing of these young champions of democracy in Hong Kong is appalling."
-Pelosi further called on the world to denounce "this unjust sentencing and China’s widespread assault on Hong Kongers.”
+US House of Representative Speaker Nancy Pelosi issued a statement saying "China's brutal sentencing of these young champions of democracy in Hong Kong is appalling."
+Pelosi further called on the world to denounce "this unjust sentencing and China's widespread assault on Hong Kongers."
 US Senator Marsha Blackburn also called the sentence destroying "any semblance of autonomy in Hong Kong."
 In addition, US State Secretary Michael Pompeo decried the prison term in an official statement issued by the State department.